acids-ircam/flow_synthesizer/docs/index.md

 Finally, we implemented a *Residual Network*, with parameters settings identical to `CNN` and denote this model `ResCNN`.

 ### Auto-encoding models
 We implemented various *AE architectures by relying on the `CNN` setup for encoders and decoders.
 However, we halve their number of parameters (by dividing the number of units and channels) to perform a fair comparison by obtaining roughly the same capacity as the baselines.
 All AEs map to latent spaces of dimensionality equal to the number of synthesis parameters.
+This also implies that the different normalizing flows also have a dimensionality equal to the numbers of parameters.
 We perform *warmup* by linearly increasing the latent regularization $\beta$ from 0 to 1 for 100 epochs.
 First, we train all models with a 2-layers MLP to predict the parameters based on the latent space.

 #### Families of auto-encoders (AE, VAE, WAE, VAEFlows)
 First, we implement a simple deterministic `AE` without regularization.
 We implement the `VAE` by adding a KL regularization to the latent space and the `WAE` by replacing the KL by the MMD.
 Finally, we implement `VAEFlow` by adding a normalizing flow of 16 successive IAF transforms to the `VAE` posterior.